 In 2016 I decided to free up more time to focus on and develop my pottery style and skills.
 As I became more immersed in the processes of making, I found that the things that excited me most about ceramics were the subtlety of form, how a line or glaze affects that form, the freedom of marks and the transmission of energy and soul that each potter expresses in the form of a pot.

-This year the dream to create my own pottery studio has been realised, and I am fortunate to now be working in my own space.
-I am looking forward to my ongoing pottery journey, collaborating with other potters, learning new techniques and finding new sources of inspiration to inform my work.
+Last year the dream to create my own pottery studio was realised, and I am very fortunate to now be working full time in my own space.